francocerino/BlockchainTracer/README.md

 ### Stage 2

  5. Solve what to do with code and binaries.
- 6. Integration with IPFS for large data.
+ 6. Integration with IPFS (or arweave?) for large data.

  ### Stage 3